 The amount of revenue recognized in a period is subject to the estimated life of an AIR MILES reward mile.
 Based on our historical analysis, we make a determination as to average life of an AIR MILES reward mile.
-The estimated life of an AIR MILES reward mile is 42 months and the breakage rate is 28%.
+The estimated life of an AIR MILES reward mile is 42 months.
+As of December 31, 2012, the estimate of breakage was changed from 28% to 27%.

 Breakage and the life of an AIR MILES reward mile are based on management's estimate after viewing and analyzing various historical trends including vintage analysis, current run rates and other pertinent factors, such as the impact of macroeconomic factors and changes in the program structure.
-The estimated life of an AIR MILES reward mile and breakage are actively monitored by management and subject to external influences that may cause actual performance to differ from estimates.